hammerlab/data-canvas/README.md

 ```

 ![Boxy red car with two black wheels](https://cloud.githubusercontent.com/assets/98301/10149592/afbfddc6-6608-11e5-9ce8-ee5ef9bb0b7c.png)

 _(see [full demo][4])_

 This is a beautiful car and a faithful rendering of the data.
 But what if you
 wanted to add a click handler to it?
 What if you wanted to write a test which
 asserted that there were two wheels?

-data-canvas can help with both of these.
+data-canvas can help you do both of these.

 The data stack
 --------------
-[_All problems in computer science can be solved by another level of indirection._][3]
+[_"All problems in computer science can be solved by another level of indirection."_][3]

 data-canvas wraps the browser's canvas rendering context with a `DataContext`,
 which adds two new primitives: